See the Department of State’s Fact Sheet on Cuba for information on U.S.-Cuba relations.

 Licenses for Remittances: For information on remittance authorizations, see OFAC’s Cuba Sanctions website.

 What May Be Brought Back From Cuba: Importation of Cuban merchandise for commercial purposes is restricted, with very limited exceptions.
 Certain imports of goods produced by independent Cuban entrepreneurs are authorized, as set forth on the State Department’s Section 515.582 List.
 There are no limits on the import or export of informational materials.
-To be considered informational material, artwork must be classified under Chapter subheading 9701, 9702, or 9703 of the Harmonized Tariff Schedule of the United States (for example, original paintings, drawings, pastels, engravings, prints, and sculptures are exempt from import and export restrictions).
+For more information related to imports, including merchandise entering the United States for personal use as accompanied baggage, please see the CBP Public Notice.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Cuba, but same-sex marriage is not legally recognized.
 See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.